turbo-octo-happiness/book-kit/documentation/api.md

   "folderid": 8,
   "screenshot": "https://css-tricks.com/wp-content/uploads/2014/05/flex-container.svg",
   "bookmarkid": 39,
-  "customerid": "12989646"
+  "customerid": "123"
 }
 `
 ```

+### Folders

 #### GET /folders

-- _Description:_ Returns an array of folders stored in the database.
+- _Description:_ Returns an array of objects containing information about a folder: folderid, foldername, count (i.e. number of customer's associated with a folder), and members (i.e. email addresses of all customers associated with a folder).
+Folders in the returned array will either be owned by the authenticated customer or be shared with that customer.
 - _Endpoint:_ `/folders`
 - _Example:_